ryersondmp/sa11y/README.md

 - John Jameson (Princeton University) maintains a fork of Sa11y called [Editoria11y](https://github.com/itmaybejj/editoria11y/) which is available as a turnkey Drupal module.
 Lots of code has been exchanged between both libraries!

 # For developers and web administrators
 Sa11y works best in a templated CMS environments.
 Create custom conditions and checks to strategically enforce your organization's accessibility, usability, or web style guidelines.
-Customize Sa11y to target specific areas of the page (e.g. main content area only) - don't highlight issues content authors can't fix!
+Customize Sa11y to target specific areas of the page (e.g. `main` content area only) - don't highlight issues content authors can't fix!
 Add exclusions to ignore false positives or prevent Sa11y from highlighting content within social media widgets or other iFrame content.

 ## Installation
 Sa11y relies on jQuery and works best using a tooltip library that features a positioning system.
 Positioning systems ensure that tooltips are never hidden by conflicting CSS styling such as `overflow: hidden;`.
-This version of Sa11y was built with Tippy.js, a highly customizable tooltip library.
+This version of Sa11y was built with [Tippy.js](https://github.com/atomiks/tippyjs), a highly customizable tooltip library.

 To install on your website, insert Sa11y right after the jQuery script tag, and right before the closing `</body>` tag.
 Include both Tippy.js and Popper.js before Sa11y.
-Sa11y consists of three files.
+Sa11y consists of three files (located in `/src/`).

 - *sa11y.css*: The main stylesheet.
 Should be included in the `<head>` of the document (if possible).
 - *sa11y-english.js*: Global configurations and exclusions go here.
 All text strings and tooltip messages are located here for easy translation.
-- *sa11y-v2.js*: Contains all logic and rulesets.
+- *sa11y.js*: Contains all logic and rulesets.

 ### Example installation:
 ```html